Environmental Protection

 At the Nihongi Plant, we draw industrial water from a nearby river and use the difference in elevation when returning it to the river for small-scale hydroelectric power generation.
 Since its construction in 1940, the plant has been effectively using this energy in its production activities.
 Moving forward, we will carefully maintain the power generation facilities at the plant as a stable source of renewable energy.

-At the Chiba Plant, we are moving forward with capital investment plans to install solar panels within the plant grounds, aiming for completion in the second half of FY 2025.
+At the Chiba Plant, we installed solar panels within the plant grounds in the second half of FY 2025/3.
 The installation of solar power generation systems will enable an annual reduction in CO2 emissions of 1,140 t.

 Moving forward, we will accelerate our efforts for decarbonization through further examinations of the introduction of renewable energy at other worksites.